 4. Write a Comprehensive List of Products or Services

-The main content of brochures is the list of products or services that are being offered by the business, and it should be written comprehensively to make it easier for readers to get the information they need.
+The main content of your commercial brochures is the list of products or services that are being offered by the business.
+It should be written comprehensively to make it easier for readers to get the information they need.
 There are many ways for you to write effectively and this includes using short but straightforward sentences, the use of bullet points, focus on benefits rather than features, and by acknowledging or addressing issues present.

 5. Include an Introduction and Some Testimonials

 The difference between brochures and flyers is that the former is more thorough in terms of content and it allows for more information than the latter.
 Aside from the list of services, sample brochures also come with an introduction that explains briefly how the business or organization was put together and what it aims to achieve.
 Lastly, brochures can also include statements from past customers that explain their experience with the business.

 6. Always Remember to Add White Space

-Don't take white space for granted; it's more than just something to organize the content and help the elements to be distinguishable from each other.
+Don't take white space for granted; it not only organizes the content but also helps the elements to be distinguishable from each other.
 White space can help make your brochures look more elegant and classy.
 Additionally, white space is capable of making your brochure's content a lot more readable while also making the design look pleasing.